Understanding Legal Defenses Against Deportation

 • Non-LPRs: If you've lived in the U.S. for at least 10 years, are of good moral character, and can show that your removal would cause extreme hardship to your U.S. citizen or LPR family members.

-Our Knoxville immigration law attorneys can help you build a strong case that demonstrates why you deserve to stay.
+Our Annandale immigration attorneys can help you build a strong case that demonstrates why you deserve to stay.

 Adjustment of Status